stianjsu/messeption/messeption/readme.md

 ## Read posts (User story 2)
 As a passive user, or someone who does not post a lot, a private person wishes to interact with other people's posts as a way of using the application by agreeing og disagreeing with someone.

+### Important details for reading
+- Ability to view likes/dislikes on posts

 ### Important details for interaction
 - Ability to Like/dislike posts

+## Comment on posts (User story 3)
+As an interactive user, a private person wishes to interact with other people's posts by sharing their opinion on that spesific topic.

+### Important details for reading
+- Ability to view other comments on posts
+- Ability to view likes/dislikes on comments

+### Important details for interaction
+- Ability to comment on posts
+- Ability to like/dislike comments